Millard North High School: International Baccalaureate

 Millard North is one of three public high schools in Nebraska to carry the International Baccalaureate Diploma Programme, and was the first in the state to offer it.
 Along with Millard North Middle School, Millard North High School offers the IB Middle Years Programme.
 The only other schools in Nebraska that offer the Diploma Programme are Lincoln High School in Lincoln and Omaha Central High School in Omaha.

 Academies

 Millard North is part of the Millard Public Schools System, which offers the Academy program for those students aspiring to a particular career after graduation.
 Currently, Millard North is home to the Business & Logistics Management Academy.
 Millard North sends students to the other three Millard high schools to participate in the other academies.
 Currently, there are five academies offered in the Millard district: Education at Millard West; Entrepreneurship at Millard South; Health Sciences at Horizon; and STEM at Millard West.
 Academy students graduate with almost a full year of college credit (though this varies by academy) and partake in the program during the junior and senior years of high school.

+Millard North has had 48 students earn a perfect score on the ACT including a record 9 in the class of 2025.